A battery that has, for example, a capacity of 100 Ah, theoretically can give a current of 10 amps for 10 hours, or 1 amp for 100 hours.

 The Ampere-hour is used in batteries, in solar batteries or in electric batteries in general to indicate the capacity.
 In automobile batteries it is maintained that the 12 V battery must be capable of supplying a discharge electric current of 1 / 20º of the nominal capacity indicated in A · h for 20 hours at a temperature of 25 ° C at a voltage higher than the cutoff which is 10.5V.

 The amp-hour is also frequently used in measurements of electrochemical systems, such as electroplating.

-The milliampere-second (mA · s) is a unit of measurement used in X-ray imaging, imaging, and radiation therapy.
+The milliampere-second (mA · s) is a unit of measurement used in X-ray imaging, diagnostic imaging, and radiation therapy.
 This amount is proportional to the total X-ray energy produced by a given X-ray tube operated at a particular voltage.
 The same total dose can be administered in different periods of time depending on the current of the X-ray tube.

-Examples in which the unit ampere-hour is used
+Examples where the amp-hour unit is used

 - The average smartphone battery generally has between 2,500 and 4,000 milliamps-hour of electrical capacity.